Prince Harry And Meghan Markle’s Son Archie Is Reportedly Starting To Say His First Words

 “He’s saying a few words, like ‘Dada,’ ‘Mama,’ ‘book,’ and ‘dog,'” the source explained.

-The source also explained that Archie had a particular fondness for hide and seek, and playing with his building blocks.
+Us Weekly also explained that Archie had a particular fondness for hide and seek and playing with his building blocks.

-Meghan and Harry welcomed Archie in May of 2019, and insiders have discussed his smarts in the past.
+Meghan and Harry welcomed Archie in May of 2019, and insiders have discussed his intelligence in the past.
 In November of last year, an insider told Us that Archie was a “strong” baby who was also “super smart.”
-At that point, he could already sit up without any support and roll over.
-He hadn’t yet cracked talking or crawling, but he was working hard on both.
-At the time, the insider predicted that his first word would be “dada.”
+At that point, Archie could already roll over and sit up without support.
+He hadn’t yet started talking or crawling, but he was working hard on both, and the insider predicted that Archie’s first word would be “dada.”

 “When Harry walks into the room, Archie gets so excited, he puts his arms out — his way of saying, ‘Pick me up!’
 You can tell Archie’s going to be a social butterfly.
 He’s at his happiest when he’s around people,” the source said.

-The source also added that Archie was a happy baby who rarely cried, and said that he isn’t needy.
-He enjoys being entertained, and likes “engaging and interacting with people.”
+The source added that Archie was a happy baby who rarely cried and said that he isn’t needy.
+He enjoys being entertained and likes “engaging and interacting with people.”

 View this post on Instagram